Philadelphia 76ers: 1966–1967: First title in Philadelphia

-Led by head coach Alex Hannum, the 76ers had a dream season as they started 46–4, en route to a record of 68–13, the best record in league history at the time.
-Chamberlain, Billy Cunningham, and Greer, along with all-stars Chet Walker, Lucious Jackson and Wali Jones led the team to the semifinals.
-This time the 76ers beat the Celtics in five games.
-In Game Five of that series, as the 76ers went to victory and the NBA Finals, Philadelphia fans chanted "Boston is dead!"—a symbol that the Celts' eight-year reign as NBA champion had ended.
-The Finals were almost anticlimactic, with the Sixers ousting the Warriors in six games to give them their second NBA Championship.
-The 1966–67 76ers were voted the best team in league history during the NBA's 35th anniversary celebration in October 1980.
+Led by head coach Alex Hannum, the 76ers had a dream season: starting 46–4 and finishing 68–13, the best record in league history at the time.
+Chamberlain, Billy Cunningham, and Greer, along with all-stars Chet Walker, Lucious Jackson, and Wali Jones led the team to the semifinals, where the 76ers beat the Celtics in five games, ending Boston's eight-year reign as NBA champions.
+The 1967 NBA Finals were almost anticlimactic; the 76ers beat the Warriors in six games to earn their second NBA championship.
+During the NBA's 35th anniversary celebration in 1980, the 1966–67 76ers would be voted the best team in league history.

 1967–1968: First year at the Spectrum

-In the 1967–68 season, with a new home court in the form of The Spectrum to defend their championship, once again the 76ers made it back to the NBA Playoffs and in the rematch of the previous year's semifinals, the 76ers held a 3–1 series lead over the Celtics, before the Celtics staged a dramatic comeback to beat the 76ers in seven games.
+In the 1967–68 season, with a new home court at The Spectrum, the 76ers returned to the playoffs.
+In a rematch of the previous year's semifinals, the 76ers held a 3–1 series lead before the Celtics rallied to win in seven games.

 1968–1976: Fall of the 76ers

 Billy Cunningham played nine seasons with the 76ers from 1965 to 1972, and later coached the team for eight seasons from 1977 to 1985.

-At the end of the season, the 76ers dealt Chamberlain to the Los Angeles Lakers for Archie Clark, Darrall Imhoff and Jerry Chambers.
+At the end of the season, the 76ers dealt Chamberlain to the Los Angeles Lakers for Archie Clark, Darrall Imhoff, and Jerry Chambers.
 At the time, the trade appeared to make some sense from the 76ers' perspective.
-Chamberlain was making noises about jumping to the American Basketball Association, and general manager Jack Ramsay did not want to risk letting Chamberlain walk away for nothing.
-However Chamberlain's replacement at center, Lucious Jackson, suffered a severe injury in 1969 and was never the same player after that.
-The Chamberlain trade was followed by a freefall in the 76ers' performance, which Ramsay accelerated by subsequent divestiture of All Star forward Chet Walker to the Chicago Bulls.
+Chamberlain was talking about jumping to the American Basketball Association, and general manager Jack Ramsay did not want to risk letting Chamberlain walk away for nothing.
+The 76ers' performance declined, after Chamberlain's replacement at center, Lucious Jackson, suffered a severe injury in 1969 and Ramsay traded All-Star forward Chet Walker to the Chicago Bulls.

-While the rapidly declining 76ers continued to contend for the next three seasons, they never got past the second round.
+In the next three years, the 76ers never got past the second round of playoffs.
 In 1971–72, only five years after winning the title, the 76ers finished 30–52 and missed postseason play for the first time in franchise history.